Foundation National Programs

 would be used to help underwrite studies related to people with

 social needs.
 Funding would be made available to seed pilot projects

 that could lead to projects that are larger and more comprehensive

 Fizdale grant is awarded based on the projected annual earnings

 to the fund and contributions.
 To make a donation, click below.

 A panel reviews applicants and selects the award recipient.

 NASW chapters only are invited to apply for a Fizdale grant to conduct pilot research projects in social policy.
-The program will support up to 2 research grants of up to $2,000 each for the 2013-2014 program year.
+The program will support up to 2 research grants of up to $3,000 each.
+Grant recipients will be announced in June.

 Fizdale Program Guidelines